plecrx/plecrx/README.md

 -----

+Former engineering school student, I have been coding for 8 years and specialize in frontend.
-With an atypical career as international sportswoman who has been converted to full stack developer, my personality is tinged with curiosity, dedication and sharing.
-I am a fullstack developer on React, React Native and NodeJS technologies, and I consider the design of tomorrow's world with simple interfaces that fight against illectronism as a very exciting challenge.
+With a background as an international athlete turned fullstack developer, my personality is tinged with curiosity, dedication and sharing.
+I worked 4 years as a software engineer at Nokia, then 2 years as a fullstack web developer on React and NodeJS technologies.
+I like to make a quality code without trying to find the shortcut solution.
 <br/>

 ## Portfolio